joseph-tan/GCD-Course-Project/README.md

 * Appropriately labels the data set with descriptive variable names; and
 * From the data set created, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+As stated in the run_analysis.R file, we assume that the UCI HAR Dataset folder is saved in the user's working directory.

 ## Merge training and test sets (lines 16-19, 24-27, 31)

 We use the read.table() function to read the x_test.txt, y_test.txt and subject_test.txt files into data frames